snowplow/enrich/README.md

 * Snowplow Common Enrich - a core library, containing all validation and transformation logic.
 Published on Maven Central
 * Snowplow Stream Enrich - a set of applications working with Kinesis, Kafka and NSQ.
 Each asset published as Docker image on DockerHub
 * Snowplow Beam Enrich - a Google Dataflow job.
 Published as Docker image on DockerHub
+* Snowplow FS2 Enrich - an application for a GCP pipeline that does not require a distributed computing framework.
+Published as Docker image on DockerHub

 Snowplow Enrich provides record-level enrichment only: feeding in 1 raw Snowplow event will yield 0 or 1 records out, where a record may be an enriched Snowplow event or a reported bad record.